climatepolicyradar/climate-impact-hackathon-documents/README.md

 ---

-We're excited to see the innovative solutions you'll create during this hackathon!
+We're excited to see the innovative solutions you'll create during this hackathon.
 If you have any questions or need further assistance, don't hesitate to reach out to the event organizers.
 Happy hacking!